-Arias Sanguinetti Wang & Torrijos represents clients in all aspects of intellectual property protection including: litigation and transactional matters related to patents, copyrights, trademarks, trade dress, trade secrets and internet related legal matters.
+The Los Angeles intellectual property lawyers at Arias Sanguinetti Wang & Torrijos represent clients in all aspects of intellectual property protection including: litigation and transactional matters related to patents, copyrights, trademarks, trade dress, trade secrets and internet related legal matters.

 We commission a search of relevant patents, published patent applications and non-patent literature.
 We analyze all references discovered in relation to US patent law, then prepare and send an opinion letter to the client.
 We also conduct infringement or freedom to operate searches.